chanzuckerberg/napari-hub/docs/v0-tech-spec.md

 We will collect user data via a subscription form with the purpose of sending out future updates to subscribers.

 ##### Technical decision
-Use mail chimp forms and collect data within Mail chimp.
+Use Mailchimp forms and collect data within Mailchimp.

 ##### Technical requirements
 * Form fields: Email address